oknozor/jetkcli/README.md

-# Jetcli
-Jira Embedded Terminal Client
+# Jetcli : Jira Embedded Terminal Client
 Jet is a strongly opinionated cli to automate jira and git task.
+---
+⚠️ **Jetcli is still a work in progress** ⚠️

 **Please don't rush into installing and using jet before you understand why and how to use it.
 Take time to read this section, this might save you some precious time.**